StealthGuy/CTF-Writeups/SnykCon2025/Web/WHO IS JH.md

 ![Image](https://github.com/user-attachments/assets/83fa5209-4bf5-4c5f-bbaf-8d83b8436fb5)

-This endpoint and its query parameter "language" is vulnerable, so I have a valid attack chain to upload a `file.jpg` with PHP code with **BurpSuite**, use the log to figure out the random name it was given and then use the conspiracy endpoint to include it and run my code.
+This endpoint, along with its "language" query parameter, is vulnerable.
+This gives me a valid attack chain: I can upload a `file.jpg` containing PHP code using Burp Suite, check the log to find the random name assigned to it, and then use the "conspiracy" endpoint to include and execute my code:

-I used **BurpSuite** and **FoxyProxy** to intercept the **POST request**, I sent it to the **Repeater**, I modified the **Content-Type** of the JPG image and I was able to successfully upload the image:
+I used **Burp Suite** and **FoxyProxy** to intercept the **POST request**.
+I sent it to the **Repeater**, modified the **Content-Type** of the JPG image and I was able to successfully upload the image:

 ![Image](https://github.com/user-attachments/assets/ef4b7978-66a4-46da-8ca7-81d9302d644b)